 What other drugs will affect Robitussin Cough Drop Almond Honey?

-It is not likely that other drugs you take orally or inject will have an effect on Robitussin Cough Drop Almond Honey used inside the mouth.
+Robitussin Cough Drop Almond Honey used in the mouth is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.